iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.9.01.000_00/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.upmc.android.upmcanywherecare 3 reviews"/>
 </p>

+> Took forever way to many questions then they ask you the same questions by text then the provider ask again<br> :date: __2021-05-15 00:03:30__

 > The first time I tried calling the doctor was not able to hear me but see me.
 The second time I logged in I was able to get a new doctor and she was able to see me and hear me and gave me counsel and helped me.<br> :date: __2021-03-30 19:22:04__